 To reach Chittorgarh Fort in Rajasthan, you will need to cover a total distance of about 573, 836, 1,687, 1,616 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here is how you can reach Chittorgarh Fort by the following means of public transportation.

-By Air.
 The nearest airport is the Udaipur Airport aka Maharana Pratap Airport (UDR) situated about 100 km from the fort.
 The airport has good flight connectivity with nearby regions.
 Once off the flight, you can easily book a taxi or some other means of public transportation to reach your destination.

-By Train.
 You will need to deboard at the Chittorgarh Railway Station (COR).
 It is fairly well connected to other cities and towns like Bhopal, Ajmer, Delhi, Mysuru, and many other places.
 From the station, you will need to take a cab or some other means of public transport to reach your destination.

-By Road.
 Depending on your geographical location, you can also travel to Chittorgarh Fort via a network of roadways and national highways.
 You can choose to travel either by interstate or private buses as well as private cabs.
 However, for a memorable road trip experience, you should drive your own vehicle here.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here.